Kettu-dev/report-skript/README.md

 A simple report plugin in Skript...
 <br />
 <h2>Addon :</h2><br />
-The plugin need <a href="https://forums.skunity.com/resources/skript-gui.1544/">Skript-GUI</a>
+The plugin needs <a href="https://forums.skunity.com/resources/skript-gui.1544/">Skript-GUI</a>